realmhamdy/scrapy-spiderman/ReadMe.md

 It should be a list of disk directories on your system.
 Each can contain one or more Scrapy projects (created with the `startproject` command.

-Then your need to run:
+Then you'll need to run:

     python manage.py collect_spiders